 We help you prepare before your first visit.

 We understand the frustration and confusion that you may have regarding questions about insurance benefits and costs to wondering if the ADHD Wellness Center’s approach is for your family.
 We have specially trained, compassionate patient coordinators who walk you through the new patient process.
 We start by getting to know our patients before arrival, so we’ll ask for any previous medical records or testing that has been completed.
-We’ll also ask you to complete an online assessment and possibly questionnaires to help maximize our time together at the first visit.
+We’ll also ask you to complete an online assessment and possibly questionnaires to help maximize our time together on the first visit.

 We first try to understand our patient’s needs by first, listening to their concerns.
 We listen to the parents of our pediatric patients and the significant others of our adult patients.
 We welcome information from teachers and other professionals who have been involved in caring for you or your loved one.
 Enough one-on-one time with your treatment team is the cornerstone of the ADHD Wellness Center experience.